ckurdziel/ckurdziel.github.com/travel.md

-I've been fortunate enough to travel
+I've been fortunate enough to travel a bunch over the course of my life.
+I started out by visiting all 50 US states, but recently I’ve been focused on traveling internationally.

 For each trip I take, I compile suggestions/itineraries from friends who have been there.
 They're all up on my website/GitHub so you can add your own suggestions to the list.